hasura/docs-community-tracker/README.md

 Hasura employees can access the file containing the values generated from this script [here](https://docs.google.com/spreadsheets/d/13tgD0IGwQm5W-98fPvEW9pEa28qyvQX8Vc_xUI8SwQM/edit?usp=sharing).

-This runs each day at the following times via a GitHub Action:
+This runs each hour on the hour via a GitHub Action.

-- 09:00 AM UTC
-- 20:00 PM UTC

 If you want to run the script locally, follow these steps:

 ### Step 1.
 Clone the repo